vemonet/setup-spark/CONTRIBUTING.md

 ### Developing

-If you're developing locally, you can generate the JS files running:
+If you're developing locally, you can generate the `js` files by running:

 ```sh
 npm install